meahmed/Sahih-Bukhari-JSON/README.md

 # Sahih-Bukhari-JSON

-I wrote this web scraper python script to get data from **sahih bukhari** website https://sunnah.com/bukhari/ It traverses through books and chapters of the Sahih Bukhari and extracts the data and saves to a organozed Directory based JSON files
+Using beautifulSoup, I wrote this web scraper python script to get data from **sahih bukhari** website https://sunnah.com/bukhari/
+It traverses through books and chapters of the Sahih Bukhari and extracts the data and saves to a organozed Directory based JSON files
 BUKHARI
 |_____BOOK_1